AdobeDocs/audience-manager.en/help/using/features/profile-merge-rules/merge-rules-overview.md

 With [!UICONTROL Profile Merge Rules] you get control over the data sets used for segmentation and can target a person accurately across multiple devices.

-## Data collection and targeting with anonymous and authenticated profiles {#section_BD3D99245BE049CDA00FD0371C008407}
+## Data collection and targeting with anonymous and authenticated profiles {#data-collection-targeting}

 Typically, audience segmentation and targeting relies on data collected from all users on a device.
 Data collection and targeting based on device-level data has some disadvantages.
 For example, you cannot distinguish between multiple users who share a device or accurately target users across multiple devices.
 Device-centered data collection is no longer sufficient for digital marketing campaigns or cross-device targeting.